Table of Contents[Hide][Show]

 Fantasy’s biggest draw is the 320-foot long Twister Waterslide at Carnival WaterWorks.
 WaterWorks also has a power drencher bucket drop, Speedway Splash (side-by-side water slides where you can race one another), and DrainPipe slide.
 Please note that lifeguards are not on duty at WaterWorks, so parents must watch their children.
 The Fantasy’s pricing is budget-friendly; both a great value and great itinerary for a newbie cruiser.

-This ships sails to the cruise ports of Cozumel and Yucatan, Mexico.
-Book this cruise here.
+This ship sails to the cruise ports of Cozumel and Yucatan, Mexico.

 #2 Carnival Pride, Eastern Caribbean from Baltimore (7-day)